jreisinger/docs/data/notes/go/pointers.md

 }
 ```

-Pointers are [always](https://go.dev/play/p/t638QHuE21E) only a machine word in size (usually 32 or 64 bits) no matter what type they point to.

 # How do they work

-A variable is a convenient, alphanumeric pseudonym for a memory address.
-Memory address denotes a piece of storage that can contain a value.
+You can think of computer memory (RAM) as a sequence of boxes.
+Each box is labeled with a number.
+These numbers increment sequentially (1, 2, 3 ...).
+These numbers are called memory **addresses**.
+Memory address denotes a piece of storage that can contain a **value**.
+A **variable** is a convenient, alphanumeric pseudonym for a memory address.

 ```go
 var x int32 = 10  // 4 bytes, holds value 10 (int32)